xansec/hackathon-resources/lighttpd-example.md

 ```
 2022-04-15 20:52:14: (log.c.75) server started
 ```
-Now, if we open another terminal, we can send the crashing test case to our running server.
-To figure out where the server is, run `docker inspect` (and look for IPAddress):
+That terminal is now hanging while the server runs so we can't use it to send commands until the server stops.
+If we open another terminal, we can send the crashing test case to our running server.
+To figure out where the server is, run `docker inspect` (and use `grep` to look for the IP address the container is using):
 ```
 docker inspect lighttpd | grep "IPAddress"
 ```